Ph.D. in Materials Science and Engineering

 The Ph.D. in materials science and engineering is a research-intensive program that prepares students for careers in research and teaching in the field.
-Students in the program work closely with our distinguished faculty, who have research strengths in the following areas:

 - Renewable energy

-- Nano-materials synthesis and processing
+- Nanomaterials synthesis and processing

 - Metallic foams and porous materials

 - Diffusion, crystallization and mass transport

 - X-ray diffraction